‘It's kind of our baby’: Weaver Nut Company owners thankful for firefighters, plan to rebuild following fire

 Firefighters battle a four alarm fire at the Weaver Nut Company along Route 322 in Clay Twp.
 Wednesday August 4, 2021.

-The scene at the 4-alarm fire at Weaver Nut Company in Clay Twp. [photos]
+The scene at the 4-alarm fire at Weaver Nut Co. in Clay Twp. [photos]

-Dark black plumes of smoke could be seen for miles away as a massive fire burned Wednesday evening at Weaver Nut Company at 1925 W. Main St. in Clay Township.
-Officials say the first started after the business was closed for the day.
+Dark black plumes of smoke could be seen for miles away as a massive fire burned Wednesday evening at Weaver Nut Co. at 1925 W. Main St. in Clay Township.
+Officials say the fire started after the business was closed for the day.

 1 of 27